-Traveling Through Grief: Learning to Live Again After the Death of a Loved One by Susan Zonnebelt-Smeenge and Robert DeVries addresses loved ones who want to understand and help men who are grieving.
+Traveling Through Grief: Learning to Live Again After the Death of a Loved One by Susan Zonnebelt-Smeenge and Robert De Vries by Thomas Golden & James Miller This resource is divided into two sections. each with twelve chapters.
+The first addresses men that are grieving directly to give helpful ideas to work through grief and the other that addresses loved ones who want to understand and help men who are grieving.

-This resource examines each of five common tasks of grief with both a Christian and mental health perspective - accepting the reality of death, embracing all the following emotions, keeping memories, separating yourself from the deceased, and reinvesting fully in your life.
+This resource examines each of five common tasks of arief with both a Christian and mental health perspective - accepting the reality of death, embracing all the following emotions, keeping memories, separating yourself from the deceased, and reinvesting fully in your life.